-As your closing partner, Two Rivers Title offers surety bonds through our partner company, Two Rivers National Insurance Agency (TRNIA)
+As your closing partner, Two Rivers Title offers comprehensive surety bonds.

 Understanding Surety Bonds

 A surety bond is a legally binding contract that guarantees a person or business will complete a task or fulfill an obligation for someone else.
 A surety bond involves three parties:

 - The principal, who will complete the task.